edemko/zedo/README.md

 The code is organized into a layered architecture.
 The entry point, including argument parsing and environment setup, is `zedo.sh`.
 Outside of the entry point, files should only define variables and functions; variables should only be exported when directed by the entry point.
-The core functionality is implementeded in `zedo_funcs.sh`, with one function for each command.
+The core functionality is implemented in `zedo_funcs.sh`, with one function for each command.
 Because zedo, when given multiple files, operates on each file individually, each core function only operates on a single file, and the entry point manages looping as part of dispatch.
 The lowest layers are in `zedo_utils.sh`, and include a database abstraction, a logging and aborting system, basic constants and tests, and helper functions.
 The main entry can use the utilities functions directly, though it should not use the database code directly.